Norrie McCathie

 Norman "Norrie" McCathie (23 March 1961 – 8 January 1996) was a Scottish professional footballer best known for time with Scottish club Dunfermline Athletic.

-Signed by Dunfermline manager Pat Stanton in August 1981 from Cowdenbeath, McCathie went on to play a club record of 576 games between 1981 and 1996.
+Signed by Dunfermline in August 1981 from Cowdenbeath, McCathie went on to play a club record of 576 games between 1981 and 1996.

 Career

 McCathie made his Dunfermline debut on 24 October 1981 against Ayr United and scored his first goal three days later in a 3–1 win over Queen's Park.
 By 1984, McCathie had become a regular in the Dunfermline team and helped the club to successive promotions to the First Division in season 1985–86 and to the Scottish Premier Division in season 1986–87.

 McCathie sustained a career-threatening injury in 1989 and went on loan to Ayr United during his rehabilitation.
 He returned in January and scored in his return match against Airdrieonians.
 He went on to play in every match for Dunfermline in the next two seasons and helped the club reach the League Cup final in season 1991–92.